wenkhang1997/Getting-and-Cleaning-Data---Coursera/README.md

 ### Checking the output
 After the above script finishes running, variable tidy_data will hold the value  of the result.
 The result is also stored in the file "tidy_data.txt" in the source folder.

+## Working of the script
+ - The first code section extracts the zip file and creates a subfolder for storing the merged data
+ - The second section merges the test and the train data and stores the final outputs to 'all' folder
+ - The third section maps the activity ids to the activity names
+ - The fourth section selects the columns with the mean and std-deviations and discards the others
+ - The fifth section finds the averge of the required values and stores the output in 'tidy_data.txt'